benjaminchait/at-work/how-to-benjamin.md

 ## Intro

 I use the pronouns **he/him** and am based in Chicago, IL.
-Before product management, I spent time in marketing and business operations roles.
+Before **product management**, I spent time in _marketing_ and _business operations_ roles.
 Teach me something new!

-I bias toward written communication (1-pagers, etc) as it gives me something to which I can respond; but am happy to jump on a call or to spitball and brainstorm.
+I bias toward **written communication** (1-pagers, etc) as it gives me something to which I can respond; but am happy to jump on a call or to spitball and brainstorm.

 ## North Star principals